 “De Dam” derives its name from its original function: a dam on Amsterdam’s Amstel river.
 This is how Amsterdam got its name.
 Built in approximately 1270, the dam formed the first connection between the settlements on the sides of the river.

 Damrak is the street that leads up to Dam Square from Amsterdam Central Station, adjacent to Dam Square is Beursplein (stock exchange square).
 Holland’s current stock exchange can be still be found at this beautiful historic square.
+The Dutch were the ones who invented stocks.

 Amsterdam’s Stock Exchange Square.